nnnsss999/llmattacks/docs/glossary.md

 ### Comprehensive Catalog of LLM Jailbreaking and Attack Techniques
 Master document that aggregates every jailbreak method documented in this repository.

+### Comprehensive Catalog of LLM Jailbreaking and Attack Techniques.pdf
+PDF version of the catalog for offline reading and archival.

 ### CrossLingual Inversion 2505.16008
 Case study showing cross-lingual embedding inversion across different languages.